Vilasi/sharon-starwatchers-society-APOD/README.md

 # sharon-starwatchers-society-APOD

-A webapplication for the Sharon StarWatcers Society featuring the Astronomy Picture of the Day with NASA API integration
+A webapplication for the Sharon StarWatchers Society featuring the Astronomy Picture of the Day with NASA API integration